 Wanna get in your head you just want to get out of it

-Sorry are an exciting new band from North London centred around childhood best friends Lorenz and Louis O’Bryen.
+Future festival headliners, Sorry, are an exciting new band from North London centred around childhood best friends Lorenz and Louis O’Bryen.
 Sorry were signed by Domino after developing a reputation on London’s underground circuit.
-They brought a wildly experimental sound influenced by everything from trip-hop, ’90s alt rock, and early trap to their 2020 debut album 925.
-Their raw sound is catchy without losing its cool and as live music returns, 2021 will be the year this guitar band thrives.
+Sorry brought a wildly experimental sound influenced by everything from trip-hop, ’90s alt rock, and early trap to their 2020 debut album, ‘925’.
+Their raw sound is catchy without losing its cool and a headline tour is long overdue.
+Make sure you add them to the top of your ‘must see’ list.

 FFO: BROCKHAMPTON, Loyle Carner, Steve Lacy, Young Franco